Generali investor Norges to vote in favour of CEO Donnet at AGM

 MILAN, April 22 (Reuters) - Norges Bank Investment Management, one of the main institutional investors in Generali GASI.MI, backs the reappointment of CEO Philippe Donnet, a proxy voting record on the website of the company running Norway's sovereign wealth fund showed.

-Shareholders in Italy's biggest insurer vote on April 29 to name a new board and settle a shareholder fight that has seen Donnet's candidacy challenged by a group of leading Italian investors who back instead former veteran Generali manager Luciano Cirina as CEO.
+Shareholders in Italy's biggest insurer vote next Friday to name a new board and settle a shareholder fight that has seen Donnet's candidacy challenged by a group of leading Italian investors.

+Norges Bank Investment Management holds 1.39% of Generali, according to its website.

+In backing the Generali board's choice to keep Donnet at the helm, Norges is following the voting recommendation of leading international governance advisers Institutional Shareholder Services (ISS) and Glass Lewis.

 ((valentina.za@thomsonreuters.com; +39 02 6612 9526;))